plone/training/docs/migrations/migrations.md

 ### What's in a Plone version?

 In fact, it is even more complicated, because Plone consists of about 250 separate Python packages, all of which have their own versions and history.
-Many of these python packages are developed and released 'inside' the Plone and Zope projects, but Plone also depends on more generic Python packages developed by third parties.
+Many of these Python packages are developed and released "inside" the Plone and Zope projects, but Plone also depends on more generic Python packages developed by third parties.
 A Plone release such as Plone 5.2.6 (https://dist.plone.org/release/5.2.6/) pins all of these packages to a specific version, which altogether comprise a Plone version.

 Each Plone version has a detailed change log that lists all changes that made it into that release, as compared to the previous release.